AnonyFriday/Pokedex/README.md

 This Android App is uploaded for the submission purposes to the CS50 Harvard course (Computer Science).

-This application includes multiple API calls, inmemory cashed database, a number of layouts and views to display, search and operate data.
+This application includes multiple API calls, inmemory database, a number of layouts and views to display, search and operate data.